PRINTMAKING intaglio

 One of the large etching presses which uses the powerful pressure of the large steel roller to force the etching blanket and therefore, the paper, into the etched lines.

 Suzanne's prints were created through the use of numerous plates that were cut to form specific shapes and then printed one after the other to create pure shapes and fine bright colours.
-In some parts "overprinting" has created further colours.
+In some parts "overprinting", that is one transparent colour over another, has created further colours.

 Katie Budd; colour etching, 1997